hadi-alnehlawi/Securrency/README.md

 ### Build ###
-This build step is _optional_ and might be _skipped_ as the images are already built and pushed It is required to build the applicaiton first - named as `goeople`.
+This build step is _optional_ and might be _skipped_ as the images are already built and pushed It is required to build the applicaiton first.
 ```
 $ sh Migrate/run-ci.sh
 ```